3urobeat/ada-output-logger/README.md

 An Ada logging library offspring of my [JS output-logger library](https://github.com/3urobeat/output-logger).

 It allows you to painlessly log values of different data types with different log levels to stdout without having to join strings together manually.
-It simultaneously provides color-highlighting based on log level, attaches a timestamp to your message and much more.
+It simultaneously provides color-highlighting based on log level, attaches a timestamp to your message, logs to an output file and much more.

 &nbsp;